VenuGopal1899/Find-my-ninja/README.md

 ##### Instructions to run the code:

-1. Open folder with package.json file and run the command
+-   Open folder with package.json file and run the command
     -   npm install
-2. After succesful installation of node packages, run the command
+-   After succesful installation of node packages, run the command
     -   node index
-3. This will start your backend server on port 4000
+-   This will start your backend server on port 4000
-4. Install MongoDB and add dummy data into ninjago collection, following the NinjaSchema and GeoSchema
+-   Install MongoDB and add dummy data into ninjago collection, following the NinjaSchema<br> and GeoSchema
-5. Open localhost:4000/index.html and use the application
+-   Open localhost:4000/index.html and use the application